 We have much to protect, but nothing to hide.
 We walk into the bank with a few pages from the trust and open a bank account.
 We provide our SSN as the signatory, and the EIN for the trust.
 The bank has all the info about the trust in their computer records.

-Also, although natural law instruments are better than statutory ones, in general, our trust writer also arranges for statutory entities to be set up if you need them — whether they be corporations, foundations, IBCs, statutory trusts, or whatever, in any jurisdiction in the world.
-And he can help you structure asset protection layering between them, if you wish.
+Also, although natural law instruments are better than statutory ones, in general, a good trust writer can usually also arrange for statutory entities to be set up if you need them — whether they be corporations, foundations, IBCs, statutory trusts, or whatever, in any jurisdiction in the world.
+And he should also be able to help you structure asset protection layering between them, if you wish.

-Q: Since we are not able to meet your trust writer in person and he has no webpage, no proven records of successful practice, how can we be sure that our assets, properties and a business would be safe in the trust that he designs?
+Since we are not able to meet the trust writer in person and his proven records of successful practice are private, how can we be sure that our assets, properties and a business would be safe in the trust that he designs?

-A: Meeting our trust writer in person would not guarantee that the trust he sets up for you would protect you.
-If our trust writer had a website, that too could be misleading, as many websites are.
-It is not the meeting or the website that gives credibility.
-We can assure you that the trust will protect you, and that our trust writer is honest and of integrity, but you also don’t know us.
-I understand.
-The way that you can know, is by understanding some very simple things.
+Meeting the trust writer in person is indeed possible, so saying it isn’t possible is incorrect.
+However, meeting him would not guarantee that the trust he sets up for you would protect you.
+If our trust writer disclosed his records of success, those too could be misleading, as many documents are.
+It is not the meeting or the documents that give credibility.
+The trust will protect you.
+To understand how, consider the following important points.

 One, no government anywhere has any right to prevent you from entrusting your assets to anyone else, including a trust.